playTime27/notes/anki.md

 The base keyword is used to access members of the base class from within a derived class.
-The override keyword is used to provide a new implementation for a property inherited from a base class The virtual keyword is used to modify a property and allow for it to be overridden in a derived class
+The override keyword is used to provide a new implementation for a property inherited from a base class The virtual keyword is used to modify a property and allow for it to be overridden in a derived class To implement custom extension methods for method chaining, you must : define a static class to contain the method extension extension method is static with at least same visibility as containing class the first parameter of the method is preceded by this and specifies the type that the method operates on

+Write an extension method StringLength in class StringExtension that takes a string input and returns the length of it

+public static class StringExtension
+{
+    public static int StringLength(this string str)
+        {
+            return str.Length;
+        }
+}